mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 drivers are required on the Windows side

+## Companion Circuit Board

+The project includes a [circuit board design](ConnectorBoard) that implements the test bench setup described below on a small board that you can plug a Pico into.
+The circuit board includes inputs for four buttons, and uses screw terminals for all external connections, to make it easy to temporarily patch into an existing pin cab's button encoder wiring.
+The circuitry needed is also easy to set up on a breadboard, so the PCB isn't a must.
+But it might be worthwhile to build if you plan to use it for more than one or two ad hoc test runs.

 ## Recommended Test Bench Setup - description

-One key to accurately measuring the latency is to capture the exact moment when you press the button.
-The whole point of the exercise is to measure the time between the button press and the arrival of the corresponding input event on the PC, so we need to know the time of each of those endpoints.
+A crucial step in accurately measuring button latency is to capture the exact moment when you press the button.
+The whole point of the exercise is to measure the time between the button press and the arrival of the corresponding input event on the PC, so we need to know the time of each of those endpoints, as precisely as possible.

-To precisely measure the time of the button press, we set up the button so that it's physically connected to **both** the subject device and the BLT-II Pico.
+To measure the time of the button press, we set up the button so that it's physically connected to **both** the subject device and the BLT-II Pico.
 This ensures that the BLT-II Pico sees the physical button press at exactly the same time as the subject device, giving us an accurate reading on the beginning endpoint of the time interval we're trying to measure.

 The best way to connect a single button to both devices without any risk of electrical interference between the two devices is to use an optocoupler to isolate the button from each device.
-In the recommended setup, the button is wired to **two** optocouplers - one for the subject device, one for the BLT-II Pico.
+In the reference setup, the button is wired to **two** optocouplers: one for the subject device, one for the BLT-II Pico.
 When you press the button, it activates both optocouplers simultaneously.
 This sends the button press signal to the subject device and the BLT-II Pico at the